JODGEW/Fruit-Classification/readme.md

 # Fruit Classification Project

-Fruit Classification Project is It's able to identify different categories of fruits and vegetables of Fruits-360 dataset on Kaggle.
+Fruit Classification Project It is able to identify different categories of fruits and vegetables of Fruits-360 dataset on Kaggle.

 ## Installation
 1. Run the following command to install all of the Python packages listed in requirements.txt file